shiva123-coder/neupane-kitchen/README.md

 - Database Diagram

-  - The database diagram of this project was created by using [Quick Database Diagrams](https://www.quickdatabasediagrams.com/) diagram shows a list of the fields in each object and relationships between each object.
+  - The database diagram of this project was created by using [Quick Database Diagrams](https://www.quickdatabasediagrams.com/) which shows a list of the fields in each object and relationships between each object.

     <div align="center"><img src="readme-files/images/database-diagram.jpg" alt="database diagram image"></div>